rev-dot-now/o/README.md

 The **o** architecture has several tools available for basic file-system operations, all powered by the latest in AI technology.
 Here’s what you can do:

+- **command-exec**: Execute a command in the CLI and retrieve the results.
+This tool allows you to run any command as if you were typing it directly into the terminal, making it a powerful feature for automating tasks and integrating with other command-line utilities.
 - **dir-create**: Create a directory.
 - **dir-delete**: Delete a directory.
 - **dir-read**: Read the contents of a directory.